Nataliia Zharkova

-Nataliia Zharkova (born 24 January 1989) is a 2017 freediving champion of Europe and Ukraine.
-Zharkova holds multiple records in the discipline of freediving.
-She was also a freediving runner-up champion of the world in 2013.
+Nataliia Zharkova (Ukrainian: Наталія Жаркова; born 24 January 1989) is a Ukrainian freediver.
+She won five world championships and set five world records in constant weight bi-fins (CWTBF) and constant weight without fins (CNF) disciplines.
 She is the first Ukrainian and the second woman to ever dive below the arch of the Blue Hole vertical underwater cave in Dahab, Egypt, on a single breath.

 Biography

 Swimming career, 1997–2007

-Zharkova started swimming at the age of seven, when her parents introduced her to swimming to alleviate her spinal medical condition.
-Within six months she was accepted for the school of Olympic Reserve of Ukraine where she spent a total of 10 years.
+Zharkova started swimming at the age of seven, when her parents introduced her to swimming.
+Within six months, she was accepted for the school of Olympic Reserve of Ukraine where she spent a total of 10 years.

 Zharkova represented Ukraine in various European swimming championships while attending the school of Olympic Reserve of Ukraine.

 Freediving career 2008–present

-In 2008 Zharkova was introduced to freediving and began active training.
+In 2008, Zharkova was introduced to freediving and began active training.

 In 2009, she participated in a world championship held at Aarhus, Denmark.
 Zharkova set new Ukraine's national records in freediving.

 In 2010, Zharkova competed in Ukraine, Russia and Latvia.
 Each participation brought Zharkova a new Ukraine's national record.